HarleyCody/cloud/README.md

 ---------------------
 After Java12 is all set, compile steps kicks in.

-Before compiling, please make sure the terminal is at .../FoodTruck/src.
+Before compiling, please make sure the FoodTruckFinder.zip is unzip and terminal is at .../FoodTruck/src.
 Then FTF can be compiled by running:
 ```
 javac FoodTruckFinder.java
 ```